confused-Techie/finden-filum/docs/overview.md

 - `definition`: Refers to any file that serves as a definition of other files or elements.
 - `script`: Refers to any file that serves as a scripting language.
 - `data`: Refers to any file that serves as a method to store specific data.
 Such as JSON, or CSON
 - `template`: Refers to any templating file, a file that serves to display text differently.
-Such as MD
+Such as Markdown
+- `archive`: Refers to any compressed or archived filetype.
 - `na`: Refers to any file not yet determined.

 ## Performance